-When we think of someone else, “you should get a job, be happy, be on time, take better care of yourself, agree with me, get rid of your addiction"…. then I am in your business.
+When we think of someone else, “you should get a job, be happy, be on time, take better care of yourself, agree with me, get rid of your addiction"…. then we are in their business.

 Earthquakes, floods, war or when I will die is God’s business.

-When I am mentally in some one else's business or God’s business, the effect is separation.
+When we are mentally in some one else's business or God’s business, the effect is separation.
 Feeling hurt or lonely comes from being in someone else’s business.
 Being mentally in another's business keeps us from being present in our own.

-The next time we might feel stress, ask whose business are you in.
+The next time we feel stress, ask whose business are we in.

 How can caring for yourself and understanding whose business you are in better enable you to help your loved one?